COMPLAINTS HANDLING POLICY

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to customers’ concerns in a caring and sensitive way.

 - The person responsible for dealing with any complaint about the service that we provide is Andrew Tattersfield, our Complaints Manager.

 - If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him or her to the Complaints Manager immediately.
 If the Complaints Manager is not available at the time, then the patient will be told when they will be able to talk and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint and pass them on.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

 - If the patient complains in writing the letter will be passed on immediately to the Complaints Manager.

 - If a complaint is about any aspect of clinical care or associated charges it will normally be referred to the dentist, unless the patient does not want this to happen.

-- We will acknowledge the patient’s complaint in writing normally within three working days.
+- We will acknowledge the patient’s complaint in writing and enclose a copy of this code of practice as soon as possible, normally within three working days.